marccompte/vuejs-roadmap/README.md

 ## Day 2

 ### Session 1 (~120)

+Explore the source code.
+Explain the things we have already seen.
+Don't rush into router, yet.

 Explore the files and folders in the Vue3 build setup.
 Review what we have already seen on Session 1 in the new setup.
 Explain the differences (skip router and things we did not see).

     What are SFC?